First Meteor Shower In Months Will Light Up Sky: Here's When To Watch

-The Lyrid meteor shower, active from Wednesday, April 16, to Friday, April 25, will peak Monday night, April 21 into Tuesday morning, April 22.
+The Lyrid meteor shower will peak Monday night, April 21 into Tuesday morning, April 22 and be active through Friday, April 25,

 During the peak, up to 20 shooting stars per hour may be visible under dark skies, AccuWeather says.